shotclockcheese/ketogenic/README.md

 Type in: python ketogenic.py
 Then you'll be prompted to enter the file name of your log.

-An example output looks like this:
+After you've run the script (python ketogenic.py), an example output looks like this:

 ![alt text](https://github.com/shotclockcheese/ketogenic/blob/master/example%20output.png)